-Applying for an SSS salary loan these days is much easier than it used to be.
-Thanks to a more developed online system, the Philippine Social Security System can apply for loans from the comfort of their homes.
+The enhanced quarantine currently placed over the entire Luzon area will certainly affect everyone’s finances for a while.
+Good thing applying for an SSS salary loan got a lot easier than it used to be.
+Thanks to a more developed online system, SSS members can easily apply for loans from the comfort of their homes.

-As far as document requirements are needed, locally employed members will need to have the following ready:
+As far as document requirements are needed, employed SSS members need to prepare the following:

-Salary loans are meant to be payable within 24 monthly installments.
-The monthly amortization begins on the second month following the date of the loan, due on or before the payment deadline detailed below:
+Salary loans are payable within 24 monthly installments.
+The monthly amortization begins on the second month following the date of the loan, due on or before the SSS salary loan payment deadline detailed below:

 Interest rates on the loan are 10% per annum based on diminishing principal balance, and this will continue to be charged on the outstanding balance until fully paid.

 In cases where the loan defaults, the unpaid amount will be deducted from benefits claimed by the member.

 Members with outstanding loans must also inform the agency via mail/email/over-the-counter at the nearest SSS branch of any changes to address or employer.
 The notice should include the SS number along with the member’s name and signature.

 Providing a salary loan program is one of the ways SSS gives back to members who contribute regularly.
 In today’s COVID-19 reality, consider using your SSS salary loan to provide for your family’s immediate needs.
 You can also use it once the enhanced quarantine is over.
 Start growing your savings again, fund a small business, or pay the bills you left unattended.